Zach-Clay/ReactTraining/react-task-tracker/README.md

 # React Task Tracker

 In this tutorial, I am following along with the Traversy Media's YouTube video you can find here: https://www.youtube.com/watch?v=w7ejDZ8SWv8.
 I created a basic Task Tracker app.
+I am not using any sort of backend here, so there are 3 tasks that are already created.

 ## Create React App